-A Criminal Background Check (CBC) is initiated via AMCAS when an applicant is admitted to a program (beginning in January of the year the applicant plans to enroll).
+A criminal background check is initiated by CERTIPHI via AMCAS when an applicant is admitted to the program (beginning in January of the year the applicant plans to enroll).
 Each M.D. program develops its own criteria for continuing an offer of acceptance based on information received.